What is a bounding pulse?

 - difficulty breathing

-Underlying Causes of a Bounding Pulse
+Underlying causes of a bounding pulse

 In many cases, the cause for a bounding pulse is never found.
 On the other hand, when the cause is found, it is usually not severe or life-threatening.
-However, on occasion, a bounding pulse can point to a serious health problem that requires medical attention.
+But on occasion, a bounding pulse can point to a serious health problem that requires medical attention.

 One of the most common causes for a bounding pulse is being out of shape.
 Participating in strenuous activity that your body is not used to can cause your heart to beat harder and faster than normal.

 Less common but more serious conditions could potentially be the cause of your bounding pulse.
 An overactive thyroid, which causes a condition called hyperthyroidism, may cause your bounding pulse.
 Your thyroid gland controls your body’s metabolism.
 If your thyroid gland isn’t working properly, it could cause your heartbeat to become irregular.
 An arrhythmia may also be to blame for your bounding pulse.
 An arrhythmia is an irregular heartbeat.
 It can include a heartbeat that is too fast, too slow, or generally irregular.
+In children, a bounding pulse can be a presenting symptom of warm septic shock.

 Try to keep track of when your bounding pulse occurs and what you are doing when it happens.
 Also, be knowledgeable of your family’s medical history.
-This information will help your doctor to diagnose any condition that may potentially be causing your symptom.
+This information will help your doctor to diagnose any condition that may be causing your symptom.

 Unless your bounding pulse is caused by an underlying condition such as arrhythmia or hyperthyroidism, medical treatment is usually not necessary.
 However, if being overweight is causing the problem, your doctor may advise you about ways to lose weight and live a healthier, more active lifestyle.